DennisZZH/MrStitch/README.md

 ### Modify IP address

-Open the client program, change the variavle **server_ip** to your server IP address.
+Open the client program, change the variavle **server_ip** to your current server IP address.